-Model Code Model Name or Title Nature of Model Model Applicability in Phases Keywords Capabilities / Restrictions of the Model approaches, optimization. between their bases before a fire occurs.
-M11.45 Gallego Arrubla et al. (2014) Mathematical A, B Preparedness and response, combined approaches, optimization.
+Model Code Model Name or Title Nature of Model Model Applicability in Phases Keywords Capabilities / Restrictions of the Model resources that can reach the fire within a maximum time.
+M11.44 Ntaimo et al. (2012) Mathematical, MILP model А, В Preparedness and response, combined approaches, optimization.
+Model considering that resources can be moved between their bases before a fire occurs.
+M11.45 Gallego Arrubla et al. (2014) Mathematical А, В Preparedness and response, combined approaches, optimization.
 One-stage MILP model includes stochasticity for resource pre-allocation, deployment, and dispatch of dozers.
 Combining a fire behavior simulator and a wildfire risk model with a probabilistically constrained stochastic MILP, they account for the risk-aversion of the fire manager, integrating expert knowledge.
 M11.46 Sakellariou et al. (2020) Mathematical А, В Preparedness and response, combined approaches, optimization.
 Provides methodology with two modules, aimed at covering the maximum population served within the predefined time frame.
 M11.47 Zhou and Erdogan (2019) Mathematical А, В Preparedness and response, combined approaches, optimization.
 Minimizing the people at risk who need to be evacuated, minimizing also the total expected cost of hiring additional on-duty resources.
-M11.48 Wei et al. (2015) Mathematical A, B Preparedness and response, combined approaches, optimization. includes endogenously designed dispatch rules into resources acquisition Includes endogenously designed dispatch rules into resources acquisition and deployment decisions.
-However, it still assumes that the manager could anticipate the fire locations and their features before creating the dispatch plan for each day.
+Relevant to WUI dynamics.
+M11.48 Wei et al. (2015) Mathematical А, В Preparedness and response, combined approaches, optimization. includes endogenously designed dispatch rules into resources acquisition Includes endogenously designed dispatch rules into resources acquisition and deployment decisions.
+However, it still assumes that the manager could anticipate the fire locations and their features before creating Model Code Model Name or Title Nature of Model Model Applicability in Phases Keywords Capabilities / Restrictions of the Model --------------- ------------------------ -------------------- ------------------------------------- ---------- --- the dispatch plan for each day.

-Evaluating safe separation distance for effective safety zones a fire's heat cannot cause burn injury to firefighters within the SZ.
+Evaluating safe separation distance for effective safety zones

+Safety zones (SZs) are critical tools that can be used by wildland firefighters to avoid injury or fatality when engaging a fire.
+Effective SZs provide safe separation distance (SSD) from surrounding flames, ensuring that a fire's heat cannot cause burn injury to firefighters within the SZ.
 Evaluating SSD on the ground can be challenging, and underestimating SSD can be fatal.
 Several methods / models are presented, which are used to determine the safe separation distance (SSD) from the flames.